cisagov/dotgov-data/docs/architecture/0001-automated-zone-file-updates.md

 - Implementing this approach requires more time to familiarize with the Cloudflare API

 ## Decision
-We will start with automating the zone file via CZDS since it provides more jurisdiction over updated domain data and it presents as the most efficient path to prototyping continuous updates of the zone file.
+We will start with automating the zone file via CZDS since it provides easier access over updated domain data and it presents as the most efficient path to prototyping continuous updates of the zone file.

 The initial approach will involve building a GitHub Action that runs an automation script.
 The automation script, at certain intervals, pulls up-to-date domain data from CZDS and downloads the new CZDS file.